wildonion/gem/README.md

 ## 🧐 WrapUps

+* basically if you want to execute an sql file into a database you can run the following commands:
+    - step 1: ```bash docker cp run.sql postgres:run.sql```
+    - step 2: ```bash docker exec -it postgres psql -U postgres -d conse -f /run.sql```

 * there is an API named `/public/get-token-price/{amount}` which returns the value of the passed in tokens in USD, remember that in order to show the exact amount, the value must gets divided by `1000000` to extract the floating point format.

 * to see a full list of conse mafia hyper server, import the `gem.http.api.json` into the postman which is inisde the `infra` folder, also for the conse panel actix APIs there is swagger UI which can be loaded through the `https://api.panel.conse.app/swagger/` address to see all available APIs.